 One culture might value content more than context and they are low-context cultures.
 In such a culture, written words are valuable than oral words.
-On the other hand, nations or groups with high-context cultures value context more than the written content.
+On the other hand different countries, nations or groups with high-context cultures value context more than the written content.
 Such cultures pay more heed to the non-verbal signs more than the language.

 How to improve Cross-Cultural Communication?

-There is no way to overcome the problem of communication in a company other than to improve Cross-Cultural Communication.
+There is no way to overcome the problem of communication and cultural barriers in a company other than to improve Cross-Cultural Communication.
 As mentioned earlier, it has significant importance in every sector with a need for communication.

-No matter whether you are a part of the market of the makers, you need an established communication system.
+No matter whether you are a part of the market of the makers, you need an established business communication process or system.
 Many people are not sure about the ways to tackle this problem and end up destroying their professional relation.